 When it comes to caring for Michigan’s water supply, we are watching every drop.
 Hundreds of billions of gallons of water are used to produce power at our electric generating plants.
 But in 2016, we reduced our water intensity by 17 percent at our electric generating plants.
 We’re aiming for a 20 percent reduction by 2018.
-Reaching that goal would save more than 100 million gallons of water per year.
+Reaching that goal would save more than 100 billion gallons of water per year.

 Our coal-fired generating plants, located at or near the Great Lakes, tap water as a source for cooling.
 How the process works:

 - Our plants burn coal to produce steam that pushes turbines and generates electricity.

 - Water pumped in from Lake Michigan then cools the steam, condensing it back to water form and the cycle starts again.

 - Virtually all the cooling water, slightly warmed from the process, is released back to the lake.